How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 A True Interest To Help; blogging is no different from any business.
 Whatever content you create, take that as a product and your audience as your customer.
 Now, if your product isn’t helping your customers in any way to solve some problem in their life, then they definitely won’t buy it (in your case, it would be reading your posts, engaging with your content).

 Okay, so if you think you’re a blogger material 😉 go ahead and ask yourself the questions:

 What is it that I want to achieve through blogging?

 – is it money? is it that you want to stand yourself as an authority in your niche? or is it just your love towards helping others by sharing your knowledge and experiences?

 What will I be sharing on the blog?

--is it gonna to be life lessons from your experiences? is it gonna be reviews about stuff, products or places? or is it gonna be tutorials to teach people how to do things?
+-is it going to be life lessons from your experiences? is it gonna be reviews about stuff, products or places? or is it gonna be tutorials to teach people how to do things?

 Do You Need to Have A Passion to Start A Blog?

 Everyone says, having a passion is a must to run a successful blog.
 But I don’t quite agree with that.

 I believe, as a human, we can achieve anything we want.
 If we put our mind to something we can definitely get it; of course it will need hard work and dedication.
 But everything is possible.